maxcell/tigris-netlify-starter/README.md

 ### Instructions
-1. Login to [Tigris console](https://console.preview.tigrisdata.cloud/) and [follow the video instruction](https://docs.tigrisdata.com/auth/) to register a new application.
+1. Login to [Tigris console](https://console.preview.tigrisdata.cloud/) and [follow the video instruction](https://docs.tigrisdata.com/auth/) to register a new application under `My Settings > Application Keys`.
 In the next step, we will use the generated `Client ID` and `Client Secret` as [Environment Variables](.env.example) when deploying our Next.js app on Netlify.
 2. Hit "Deploy" and follow instructions to fork this repo and deploy app to your Netlify account